meizabel/documentation/biz-model/commands.md

     google.protobuf.Timestamp time = 3 [(when).in = FUTURE];
 }
 ```
-Note, you do not need to mark the first field in a command as required as it will be validated it anyway.
+**Note**, you do not need to mark the first field in a command as required as it will be validated anyway.

 ## Command Validator